Subash-A-A/particle-life-gpu/README.md

 # Particle Life GPU Simulator

-This is the GPU Implementation of https://github.com/Subash-A-A/life-simulator using Compute Shaders
-Simulate up to 100K particles (CPU implementation supports up to 1K particles)
+This project simulates up to 100K particles interacting with each other using a GPU backend through compute shaders.
+The simulation leverages spatial binning to handle particle interactions efficiently, ensuring high performance even with a large number of particles.

 Tested on:
 CPU: AMD Ryzen 5 4600H 3.00 GHz
 RAM: 8 GB